openschc/openschc/src/00NOTE.md

           012345678 012345678 012345678 012345678 012345678 012345678 01
     Data: ......... ......... ......... ......... ......... ......... ..

-If the size of SCHC fragment header is 16 bits. the size of rule ID is 6 bits. the size of dtag is 3 bits. the size of W is 5 bits. the size of FCN is 2 bits.

 Each fragment is gonna be: